lambainsaan/notepad-raw/Building In Public/rhitiks-notepad.md

 ## Vault

-This vault contains my private as well as public notes.
+The vault contains my private as well as public notes.
 This is not public for obvious reasons. 😬

 ## Notepad Raw